gode-ting/LoanBroaker/README.md

 **Development:** In this dir, run `npm run dev`.
 Will start two proccesses that each start teir respective translator in development mode.

+They consist of asynchron consumer's and producer's that are connected to rabbitMQ messaging.

-## Notes
+## Diagrams

-### HashMap vs. JSON

-Why did we choose to pass HashMap from process to process, and why did we regret it?

-### Better namings

-Could we have named our proccesses better, and how would this possibly have helped us?

-- Structure.
-- Which services need what?

 ### Design class diagram

 ### Sequence diagram

 ![Text](https://github.com/gode-ting/LoanBroaker/blob/master/Resources/sequence-diagram.jpg)